laravel/docs/dusk.md

         override:
             - php artisan dusk

  #### CircleCI 2.0

- If you are using CircleCI 2.0 to run your Dusk tests, you can add these steps to your build:
+ If you are using CircleCI 2.0 to run your Dusk tests, you may add these steps to your build:

      version: 2
      jobs:
          build: